VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Use progress bars

-**--bloop-bsp-protocol**

-Protocol to use to open a BSP connection with Bloop

-**--bloop-bsp-socket**

-Socket file to use to open a BSP connection with Bloop

-**--bloop-host**

-Host the compilation server should bind to

-**--bloop-port**

-Port the compilation server should bind to (pass `-1` to pick a random port)

-**--bloop-daemon-dir**

-Daemon directory of the Bloop daemon (directory with lock, pid, and socket files)

-**--bloop-version**

-If Bloop isn't already running, the version we should start

-**--bloop-bsp-timeout**

-Maximum duration to wait for the BSP connection to be opened

-**--bloop-bsp-check-period**

-Duration between checks of the BSP connection state

-**--bloop-startup-timeout**

-Maximum duration to wait for the compilation server to start up

-**--bloop-default-java-opts**

-Include default JVM options for Bloop

-**--bloop-java-opt**

-Pass java options to use by Bloop server

-**--bloop-global-options-file**

-Bloop global options file

-**--bloop-jvm**

-JVM to use to start Bloop (e.g. 'system|11', 'temurin:17', …)

-**--bloop-working-dir**

-Working directory for Bloop, if it needs to be started

 **--server**

 Enable / disable usage of Bloop compilation server.
 Bloop is used by default so use `--server=false` to disable it.
 Disabling compilation server allows to test compilation in more controlled mannter (no caching or incremental compiler) but has a detrimental effect of performance.